Staying vigilant and responding to COVID-19 symptoms

 These data will inform decision-makers at different levels as they consider any adjustments to make to arrangements – including this guidance – or any investigations to be conducted at certain localities to explore what local responses are required.

-In the 2020-21 academic year, there has been an expectation at national level that HNC Childhood Practice students will commence their placements from the end of the October break onwards, although timescales for commencement may vary across colleges.
-To support colleges and childcare settings to offer placements to HNC students in academic year 2020-21, SSSC have published an Employer Toolkit to provide further information to support placement providers, students and centres to support the safe return of students to placements.
+In the 2020-21 and 2021-22 academic year, there has been an expectation at national level that HNC Childhood Practice students and trainee teachers will continue their placements.
+To support colleges and childcare settings to offer placements to HNC students in academic year 2021-22, SSSC have published an Employer Toolkit to provide further information to support placement providers, students and centres to support the safe return of students to placements.
 The toolkit provides guidance and links to more information to support the safe completion of the placement element where possible.
 It also contains links to risk assessment tools, current national guidance, frequently asked questions and an example contract.
-Read the toolkit here.
+Read the toolkit.

 In addition, the Scottish Government has now established a Learner Journey Ministerial Task Force, comprising representatives from colleges, universities, students and unions, to consider the challenges that colleges and universities face this academic year in delivering practical learning across all subjects with a placement element, including the HNC Childhood Practice.
 The immediate priority for the task force is to help students complete their courses and move into further study or employment.
 The task force will also consider arrangements if some students need to defer a part of their course.
 For HNC Childhood Practice courses, we continue to encourage colleges and employers to work together to identify placements for students which will enable them to complete their course by the end of the academic year.